GraphQL

 OAuth 2.0

-Pre-request & Test Scripts
+Test Scripts with GraphQL

 GraphQL requests support the same pre-request and test scripts as REST requests.
+Here are some GraphQL-specific patterns:

-fx.test("No GraphQL errors", () => {
+fc.test("No GraphQL errors", function () {

 });

-// Assert data is present
+// Check that the data object is present

-fx.test("Response has data", () => {
+fc.test("Response has data", function () {

 });

-// Assert specific field value
+// Check a specific field value

-fx.test("User name is correct", () => {
+fc.test("User name is correct", function () {

 });

-GraphQL requests work in the Collection Runner just like REST requests:
+GraphQL in the Collection Runner

-Public GraphQL APIs for Testing
+Public GraphQL APIs to Explore

-1. Countries API (no auth)
+Countries API

 Endpoint: https://countries.trevorblades.com/graphql